2018 Turkish presidential election: Election violence

-On 7 May, a group armed with knives and clubs consisting of allegedly 50 to 60 people approached an İyi Party election stand in Bağcılar, İstanbul, wounding 8 people with one in critical condition.
+On 7 May, a group armed with knives and clubs consisting of allegedly 50 to 60 people approached an İyi Party election stand in Bağcılar, Istanbul, wounding 8 people with one in critical condition.
 The group allegedly consisted of rival Nationalist Movement Party (MHP) campaigners, many of which had reportedly been suspended from the party for past violent activity.
 A total of 8 people were arrested following the attack, with six being released and two being charged afterwards.

-On 8 May, the house of İyi Party founding member Mehmet Aslan in Beykoz, İstanbul was shot at by unknown assailants.
+On 8 May, the house of İyi Party founding member Mehmet Aslan in Beykoz, Istanbul was shot at by unknown assailants.
 Aslan was not in the building at the time.

 On 26 May, a group of Felicity Party and Nationalist Movement Party (MHP) activists engaged in a brawl in Ankara following a dispute over hanging up party flags.
 Clubs were used by MHP activists, injuring 7 Felicity Party activists with two in serious condition.
 Felicity Party MP candidate for Ankara, Mehmet Fethi Öztürk, was among the two seriously injured.
 Gunshots were also reported, which were blamed on Öztürk and led to his arrest while in hospital.